pingcap/docs/system-variables.md

 - Default value: `0`
 - Range: `[0, 10]`
 - Unit: Milliseconds
 - This variable is used to set the maximum waiting time for a batch operation when TiDB requests TSO from PD.
-The default value is `0`, which means no extra waiting is performed.
+The default value is `0`, which means no extra waiting time.
-- When obtaining TSO requests from PD, PD client, used by TiDB, collects as many TSO requests that are received at the same time as possible at one time.
-Then, PD client consolidates those requests into one RPC request and sends them to PD, thereby reducing the pressure on PD.
+- When obtaining TSO requests from PD each time, PD Client, used by TiDB, collects as many TSO requests received at the same time as possible.
+Then, PD Client merges the collected requests in batch into one RPC request and sends the request to PD.
+This helps reduce the pressure on PD.
-- After setting this value greater than 0, TiDB waits for the maximum duration of this value before the end of each batch.
-This is to collect more TSO requests, thereby improving the batching effect.
+- After setting this variable to a value greater than `0`, TiDB waits for the maximum duration of this value before the end of each batch merge.
+This is to collect more TSO requests and improve the effect of batch operations.
 - Scenarios for increasing the value of this variable:
     * Due to the high pressure of TSO requests, the CPU of PD leaders reaches a bottleneck, which causes high latency of TSO RPC requests.
-    * There are not many TiDB instances in the cluster, but every TiDB instance is under relatively high concurrency.
+    * There are not many TiDB instances in the cluster, but every TiDB instance is in high concurrency.
-- When setting this variable, it is recommended to set it to a smaller value as much as possible.
+- It is recommended to set this variable to a value as small as possible.

 > **Notes:**
 >